 “We’re not at that point yet,” he said.
 “We are having the ability to track down certain leads.”

 The shots rang out from a hill overlooking the city’s police station shortly after midnight Wednesday, at the end of a protest against the Ferguson Police Department, St. Louis County Police Chief Jon Belmar said at the time.

 “I think we have a pretty good general idea of where we think the shots came from,” the chief added.

-Meanwhile, public donations are "pouring" into police to be used toward a reward to find the gunman and any accomplices, Belmar said.
+Public donations poured in to be used toward a reward to find the gunman and any accomplices, Belmar said.

-Authorities are now offering a $10,000 reward for information leading to the arrest of person or persons responsible for the gunfire upon the two officers, according to the St. Louis Regional CrimeStoppers website.
+Authorities offered a $10,000 reward for information leading to the arrest of person or persons responsible for the gunfire upon the two officers, according to the St. Louis Regional CrimeStoppers website.